1MT3J45/rec-engine/README.md

     * Verify if it's working in IDE (Restart PyCharm): Open Python Console in IDE (Bottom-Left) and Type in
     * > import graphlab
     If you get the similar output then it is successfully done
     * > "Backend TkAgg is interactive backend.
 Turning interactive mode on.
 This non-commercial license of GraphLab Create for academic use is assigned to YOUR-EMAIL@gmail.com and will expire on 1 Year from today.
 [INFO] graphlab.cython.cy_server: GraphLab Create v2.1 started.
-Logging: /tmp/graphlab_server_1495533712.log""
+Logging: /tmp/graphlab_server_1495533712.log"

+## DAY 4 | 24th April, Wed
+* Studied Documentation for Dataframe & CSV Write
+* Generated recommendations based on average rating directed by AnalyticsVidhya
+* Tried testing - Cross referencing 2 csv files & interchanging values (Yet to be completed)
+* Testing Data & Training Data availed, need to proceed with required algorithms
+* Learnt changing Data from SFRAME TO DATAFRAME TO CSV File